almibe/ligature.dev/content/index.md

 A knowledge graph is a tool that allows representing data as a graph.
 Ligature's graphs are formed from a set of Statements.
-Statements in Ligture are made up of an Entity, an Attribute, and a Value.
+Statements in Ligature are made up of an Entity, an Attribute, and a Value.

 ### How is Ligature Pragmatic?

 Ligature is designed to solve real world use cases for modeling data.
-It is opintionated and tries to point users in the right direction rather than giving them a completely empty canvas.
+It is opinionated and tries to point users in the right direction rather than giving them a completely empty canvas.
 It realizes that making Statements about Statements is important and supplies first class support for doing so.

 ### How is Ligature Portable?